 Each beef package label typically identifies the name of the cut of beef, the weight, price per pound, the total price and the sell by date.
 Additionally, it will include the grade, nutrition, safe handling instructions and country of origin.

 What is grade and how is it determined?
 Grade is determined by several factors, one key identifier is the degree of fat, also known as marbling.
 Age of the animal, muscle and color also come into consideration.

 The three grades are prime, choice and select.
-Want even more information, check here.
+Want even more information, check How to Cook Frozen Beef in an Instant Pot.
 All these grades can make wonderful, nutritious and delicious meals for your family.